Bias Rating: RIGHT

 According to a Pew Research Center survey “Fox News was the main source for 40% of Trump voters” during the 2016 election.
 Further, another Pew Survey indicates “When it comes to choosing a media source for political news, conservatives orient strongly around Fox News.
 Nearly half of consistent conservatives (47%) name it as their main source for government and political news.”

-Fox News typically looks at the issues from a conservative perspective and also has a number of on air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Bret Baier, Laura Ingraham, Eric Bolling, Tomi Lahren, and Shepard Smith (critical of Trump from time to time).
-Fox News typically skews conservative as there is less criticism of Trump, therefore the majority of stories are pro- Trump.
+Fox News typically looks at the issues from a conservative perspective and also has a number of on-air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Laura Ingraham, and Tomi Lahren.
+FNC typically skews conservative as there is less criticism of Trump, therefore the majority of stories are pro-Trump.

-In review, Fox News publishes stories with emotionally loaded headlines such as “’They Wanted It to Blow Up’: Limbaugh Says Success of Trump-Kim Summit Caught Media Off Guard” and “Tucker: 2016 Russia Collusion ‘Witch Hunt’ Now Extends to Jill Stein.”
-When it comes to sourcing they typically utilize pro-Trump pundits such as Rush Limbaugh who has a very poor record with fact checkers, as well as credible sources such as the Wall Street Journal.
-Fox News is also known to publish right wing conspiracy theories, although after being sued they retracted the story.
-Fox News has also been deemed the least accurate cable news source according to Politifact.
+In review, FNC publishes stories with emotionally loaded headlines such as “’They Wanted It to Blow Up’: Limbaugh Says Success of Trump-Kim Summit Caught Media Off Guard” and “Tucker: 2016 Russia Collusion ‘Witch Hunt’ Now Extends to Jill Stein.”
+When it comes to sourcing they typically utilize pro-Trump pundits such as Rush Limbaugh who has a very poor record with fact-checkers, as well as credible sources such as the Wall Street Journal.
+Fox News is also known to publish right-wing conspiracy theories, although after being sued they retracted the story.
+FNC has also been deemed the least accurate cable news source according to Politifact.

-Overall, we rate Fox News strongly Right-Biased due to word and story selection that favors the right and Mixed factually based on poor sourcing and spreading conspiracy theories that later must be retracted.
-(7/19/2016) Updated (M. Huitsing 6/15/2018)
+Overall, we rate Fox News strongly Right-Biased due to editorial positions and story selection that favors the right.
+We also rate them Mixed factually and borderline Questionable based on poor sourcing and the spreading of conspiracy theories that later must be retracted after being widely shared.
+Further, Fox News would be rated a Questionable source based on numerous failed fact checks by hosts and pundits, however, straight news reporting is generally reliable, therefore we rate them Mixed for factual reporting.
+(7/19/2016) Updated (M. Huitsing 2/28/2021)